 Legislative requirements under Ontario regulation 246/22 of the Fixing Long-Term Care Act, 2021, S.O.
 2021, c.
 39, Sched.
 1 and Ontario regulation 166/11 of the Retirement Homes Act, 2010, S.O.
 2010, c.
 11, direct Long-Term Care Homes (LTCH) and Retirement Homes (RH) to screen residents for tuberculosis (TB) within 14 days of admission to the facility unless the resident has already been screened in the 90 days prior to admission and the documented results of this screening are available.
 The aforementioned legislative requirements do not stipulate what method should be used to screen residents for TB.
-Additionally, a 2019 Public Health Ontario (PHO) report concluded the overall burden of infectious pulmonary TB among LTCH residents is low.1
+Additionally, a 2019 Public Health Ontario (PHO) report concluded the overall burden of infectious pulmonary TB among LTCH residents is low.

-Ontario's Ministry of Health and Long-Term Care recommends that LTCH/RH refer to the updated Canadian Tuberculosis Standards (CTBS), 8th Edition, 2022, Chapter 14: Prevention and control of tuberculosis transmission in healthcare settings and Chapter 4: Diagnosis of tuberculosis infection for evidence-based TB screening recommendations.2 Of note, there are a number of changes to recommendations in the CTBS 8th Edition compared to the CTBS 7th Edition from 2014, related to TB skin tests (TSTs) and chest x-rays for screening LTCH/RH residents for TB.
+Ontario's Ministry of Health and Long-Term Care recommends that LTCH/RH refer to the updated Canadian Tuberculosis Standards (CTBS), 8th Edition, 2022, Chapter 14: Prevention and control of tuberculosis transmission in healthcare settings and Chapter 4: Diagnosis of tuberculosis infection for evidence-based TB screening recommendations.
+Of note, there are a number of changes to recommendations in the CTBS 8th Edition compared to the CTBS 7th Edition from 2014, related to TB skin tests (TSTs) and chest x-rays for screening LTCH/RH residents for TB.
 These changes are detailed within this document.

 Lambton Public Health (LPH) provides the following recommendations for TB screening for LTCH/RH residents in Lambton County, with updates for this document version (Version 2) based on the new CTBS 8th Edition; PHO's 2019 report previously noted; Ministry of Health and Long-Term Care: Ontario Public Health Standards: Tuberculosis Program Guideline, 2018 (p.
 39-40); and latest local epidemiology for Lambton County, as described within this document.
 LPH recommendations detailed in this document are directed to LTCH/RH residents of Lambton County.
 LTCH/RH resident TB screening and surveillance in other jurisdictions may have their own guidelines that shall apply in those areas.
+Each LTCH/RH is responsible for developing and implementing its own facility policies for resident TB screening in accordance with the recommendations provided by LPH.